 In our 2019 Annual Report we share stories of ways our members find encouragement through community.
 We tell how they are able to give as well as receive and find opportunities to grow as well as heal.
 We also provide some facts and figures, in addition to lists of special thanks.
 Together that information demonstrates how members, donors, volunteers, interns and staff make up the community that is The Well.
 Continue reading

-Last year on World Mental Health Day, when Michelle Staubach Grimes, daughter of Dallas Cowboys legend Roger Staubach and author of two popular children’s books, saw several people speaking out online about the difficulty of dealing with mental illness, she decided to do the same.
+On World Mental Health Day in 2019, when Michelle Staubach Grimes, daughter of Dallas Cowboys legend Roger Staubach and author of two popular children’s books, saw several people speaking out online about the difficulty of dealing with mental illness, she decided to do the same.
 It was an easy decision, she says, because she had little to lose, and she wanted to help normalize mental illness for the sake of those who are often stigmatized for it.
 While Michelle has struggled with mental health challenges since childhood—particularly acute anxiety and depression—until then she’d kept her struggles private.
 Continue reading

 Our society has come a long way in the fight against stigma in recent years!
 An American Psychological Association poll revealed that 87% of American adults agreed that having a mental health disorder is nothing to be ashamed of.
 This is something to celebrate as acceptance of mental illness plays a big role in helping those who live with these conditions obtain the support they need to pursue mental health stability.